 Noz Urbina: Excellent, excellent.
-That’s a similar story to me, actually.
+That’s a similar story to mine, actually.
 North American, now in Europe, in content and content strategy.
 So, you will be speaking at the event.
 You’re one of our featured speakers.
-So I just wanted to get a little bit of a feel for what you will be kind of bringing to your talk, where you will be focusing and what kind of issues you will be tackling.
+So I just wanted to get a little bit of a feel for what you will be actually bringing to your talk, where you will be focusing and what kind of issues you will be tackling.

 Ryan Skinner Sure.
 One of the privileges that I have by being a researcher is that I get the opportunity to talk to a lot of marketing leaders, a lot of digital leaders, agencies, and technology vendors about what they’re seeing, what the challenges are in the market, who’s doing what and oftentimes kind of the real – well, truth – about a lot of organizations…